JuSquare/AntBot/HeadingPerformance/Readme.md

 Run the Main.m file sections after sections.
 Before, run the install.m file in the IoSR/+iosr folder (for violin plots).

-The experimental conditions are sum up in ExpConditions.ods file.
+The experimental conditions are provided in the ExpConditions.ods file.

 _The results presented in these datasets have been submitted for publication in the Journal of the Royal Society Interface._